 Leaving us a legacy of great work, in the trailers for two of his final movies A Most Wanted Man and God’s Pocket you really see Philip Seymour Hoffman’s flair as an actor.

 It’s always hard to look back at the work of someone you admire who’s no longer with us and PHILIP SEYMOUR HOFFMAN gave us so many great performances.
-During one week, we saw the release of trailers for two of his final film roles and they certainly remind us of the diversity and brilliance of what he could do on screen.
+During one week, we saw the release of trailers for two of his final film roles and they certainly remind us of the flair, diversity, and brilliance of what he could do on screen.